MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/using-vscode.md

 the best with the PowerShell extension
 - Upgrading to Windows PowerShell 5.1

-The ["Editing with Visual Studio Code"](#editing-with-visual-studio-code) section in this article links to where to install these.
+The [Editing with Visual Studio Code](#editing-with-visual-studio-code) section in this article links to where to install these.

 ### Choosing a version of PowerShell to use with the extension